Andinet Asmamaw Enquobahrie

 Patient Safety Is Non-Negotiable

 Unlike e-commerce, an operations failure in life sciences means compromised drug quality, delayed trials, or direct patient harm.
-Models that degrade silently in production aren't a data science problem — they're a patient safety problem.
+Models that degrade silently in production aren't a data science problem.
+They're a patient safety problem.

 F